mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Spark ingestion from Snowflake example

-The following code executes data ingestion from Snowflake.
+Spark ingestion from Snowflake can be executed both remotely and locally.
+The following code executes local data ingestion from Snowflake.

 ```
 from pyspark.sql import SparkSession